AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/03_default_function_arguments.md

 We don't even have to pass the parameters in the same order as when we declared our function, since we are calling them the same way as the arguments JavaScript will know how to match them.

-Don't worry about destructuring, we will talk about it in a later chapter.
+Don't worry about destructuring, we will talk about it in Chapter 6.